Isabella di Morra: Legacy

 Despite her work being later included in other anthologies, Isabella was almost forgotten and ignored by critics over the centuries.
 After a long period of silence, which lasted until the beginning of the 20th century, she was rediscovered by Angelo De Gubernatis in 1901, while attending a conference about literature in Bologna.
 In 1907, De Gubernatis published Isabella Morra.
 Le rime (Isabella Morra.
 The Verses), including annotations and an introductory biography of Isabella drawn from her nephew's monograph.
 But it was Benedetto Croce who released her first historically documented biography and provided a critical essay, re-evaluating her place in Italian literature.
 Croce praised her poetry for its "passionate immediacy" and "immersion in emotion", very different from the prevailing style of that time, which he considered "precious and artificial".

 According to Paul F. Grendler's Encyclopedia of the Renaissance in association with The Renaissance Society of America, her work is an "impressive prefigurement of Romanticism" and he states: "no other poet prior to Isabella di Morra infused such personal depth into poetry, bringing new drama to the lyric precisely because it so closely addresses the tragic circumstances of her life", contributing "to the development of a new sensibility in poetic language, one grounded in a kind of life writing that raises the biographical, the political, the familial, and the personal to a genuinely lyric stature".
 She is cited as a precursor to Giacomo Leopardi due to similar themes, feelings and life experiences.
 Her poetry is also considered a possible influence on Torquato Tasso as it is eerily echoed in his poem Canzone al Metauro (A Poem for Metauro, 1578).

 In popular culture

 Isabella has been portrayed by Anny Duperey in the eponymous drama performed at the Théâtre d'Orsay, Paris, on 23 April 1974.
 It was written by André Pieyre de Mandiargues and directed by Jean-Louis Barrault.

 A literary site named after her was established in her hometown of Valsinni in 1993, where theatrical and musical performances take place.

 The theatrical work Storia di Isabella di Morra raccontata da Benedetto Croce (The story of Isabella di Morra as told by Benedetto Croce) by Dacia Maraini was staged in Valsinni (1999) and Rome (2000).

 The Io Isabella International Film Week festival is dedicated to her memory.

+Isabella is featured in the dark fantasy visual novel A Tithe in Blood.
+The main character studies her poetry in university and discovers some fictional works of hers related to the occult.